-Employee burnout remains top of mind for leaders, for several good reasons.
+Burnout at work remains top of mind for leaders, for several good reasons.
 First and foremost, it’s costly and can lead to real damage to the business.
 Secondly, burnout is a key catalyst of employee turnover – 95% of HR professionals said burnout is affecting retention in one report.
 Finally, as dire as its consequences can be, burnout is both preventable and resolvable – if leaders can identify and focus upon the root causes within their organisations.

-Burnout is a real health condition:
+Burnout at work is a real health condition:

 While people may casually say they’re burned out when they simply need a break, burnout is a real health condition that is distinct from exhaustion and disengagement, its close cousins.